adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"Identifiers rotate several times per day"* - [Source](https://youtu.be/DEbm2iG1TNU?t=117)

-    Reality: The Airtag changes the identity it broadcasts once per day, at 04:00AM local.
+    **Reality**: The Airtag changes the identity it broadcasts once per day, at 04:00AM local.
 Alternatively, it chnages once every 24 hours after a power cycle while separated from its owner's device.
 Apple requires Bluetooth accessories to change their identity every 15 minutes, including other FindMy devices.
 AirTag only updates the last byte of its BLE advertisement data.
 The BLE device adress, and public key, remain static until the next day.

-    Impact: An AirTag user can be uniquely identified and tracked, by anybody within Bluetooth range, for the remainder of the day.
+    **Impact**: An AirTag user can be uniquely identified and tracked, by anybody within Bluetooth range, for the remainder of the day.
 This is likely to include going to their home.

-    Solution: Update the public key more frequently than every 24 hours, but less often than every 15 minutes so that the "AirTag Found Moving With You" alert is still possible.
+    **Solution**: Update the public key more frequently than every 24 hours, but less often than every 15 minutes so that the "AirTag Found Moving With You" alert is still possible.

 1.  **Location can be spoofed**

     >*"If AirTag is separated from its owner and out of Bluetooth range, the Find My network can help track it down."* - [Source](https://www.apple.com/uk/newsroom/2021/04/apple-introduces-airtag/#:~:text=If%20AirTag%20is%20separated%20from%20its%20owner%20and%20out%20of%20Bluetooth%20range,%20the%20Find%20My%20network%20can%20help%20track%20it%20down.)

-    Reality: AirTags are identified only by their public key which is broadcast over BLE advertising packets.
+    **Reality**: AirTags are identified only by their public key which is broadcast over BLE advertising packets.
 There is no authentication with this identifier.
 Any nearby BLE device can capture these idendtities and replay them to appear as the genuine AirTag.

-    Impact: An atacker could steal a personal item containing an AirTag and record the current public identity before removing the battery.
+    **Impact**: An atacker could steal a personal item containing an AirTag and record the current public identity before removing the battery.
 This identity can be relayed to any BLE device in a decoy location to give the owner a false search area to recover their property.

-    Solution: The FindMy app on the owner's phone could filter out fast moving location reports which are unrealistic, or that use expired identities.
+    **Solution**: The FindMy app on the owner's phone could filter out fast moving location reports which are unrealistic, or that use expired identities.
 Apple's backend cannot do this as the location reports are end to end encrypted.
 Appending an authentication tag to the BLE packet is difficult due to the already limited payload size.

 1.  **"AirTag Found Moving With You" alert can be avoided**

-    >Find My will notify you if an unknown AirTag is seen moving with you over time. - [Source](https://support.apple.com/en-us/HT212227#:~:text=Find%20My%20will%20notify%20you%20if%20an%20unknown%20AirTag%20is%20seen%20moving%20with%20you%20over%20time)
+    >*"Find My will notify you if an unknown AirTag is seen moving with you over time."* - [Source](https://support.apple.com/en-us/HT212227#:~:text=Find%20My%20will%20notify%20you%20if%20an%20unknown%20AirTag%20is%20seen%20moving%20with%20you%20over%20time)

-    Reality: This is a good feature for those with iOS devices.
+    **Reality**: This is a good feature, for those with iOS devices.
 However, it is difficult to make reliable without false positives from being near other AirTag owners.
 To help avoid this, Apple checks for remaining unknown AirTags when the iOS device reaches known locations such as home.

-    Impact: An AirTag could be reprogrammed to change its identity faster than the time window that triggers this alert, instead of the default 24 hours.
+    **Impact**: An AirTag could be reprogrammed to change its identity faster than the time window that triggers this alert, instead of the default 24 hours.
 Alternatively, several valid identities could be recorded and a custom BLE device programmed to cycle through them fast enough to appaer as several different AirTags and avoid triggering the alert.

-    Solution: This is difficult to solve, but it would help to let the user choose the time window that triggers the alert to a value that works best for their travel habbits.
+    **Solution**: This is difficult to solve, but it would help to let the user choose the time window that triggers the alert to a value that works best for their travel habbits.

 ## Security Issues